 - "If some houses could be categorized as not in the flood plain that would be helpful for insurance purposes.
 Flood insurance is very expensive especially for someone in my situation that does not experience flooding that would move my home off its foundation.
 My issue with 'flooding' is water table seepage." - o "I would like the team to seriously look into creating sinks where waters can be redirected away from roads and built structures to mitigate damage and allow the water to infiltrate into the ground.
 I think these areas could also serve as vital open spaces for the community to enjoy the natural world within our urban area.
 I think a perfect location for one if these would be the old Kmart on the corner of Losey and Jackson/Hwy 33.
 Its a huge unused area of impermeable surface that could be eliminated and turned into a space where waters that flood Losey could be redirected to.
 I also think the local governmental bodies should consider setting up funds to assist property owners in making changes to their property that would reduce the overland flow of water into the storm drains.
 For example offering monetary incentives or discounts to replace driveways with permeable surfaces (including the more permeable versions of concrete/asphalt that are becoming available), planting native species and creating swales, rain gardens etc." - "The floodplain map needs to be updated for my home.
-I live at 621 Petitibone Pointe Way in La Crosse 54601-2273 and our neighborhood started in 2017 and is still in progress with some homes but the floodplain map shows 2012 and needs to be updated with correct elevations since fill was brought in to raise our area prior to building our townhomes.
-Thanks for your concerns and work."
+I live at 621 Pettibone Pointe Way in La Crosse 54601-2273 and our neighborhood started in 2017 and is still in progress with some homes but the floodplain map shows 2012 and needs to be updated with coret."
+It is a considered to the coret of the coret.